tecnatjy/dse-mini-project-web-scrapping/README.md

 Future analyses could benefit from the inclusion of news publication dates to correlate news sentiment with stock price changes more accurately.
 Additionally, more sophisticated natural language processing techniques could be employed to understand the context of the news better.

-## Credits
-This analysis was conducted using data from various financial and news platforms.
-Sentiment analysis was powered by the TextBlob library.